 As we grow old it can be more difficult to manage the day to day decisions we all have to make.
 There is an option for us to consider when we get to that time in our lives though and it is called a Lasting Power of Attorney.

-The first option when making a power of attorney is property and financial affairs.
-This will allow you to share the responsibility of your financial affairs with someone you trust.
+A property and financial affairs power allows you to share the responsibility of your financial affairs with someone you trust.
 This will be particularly beneficial if you are struggling with the day to day responsibility of making sure your bills are paid on time, that your benefits are collected or perhaps the process of selling your home if you are downsizing or moving into a residential home or sheltered accommodation.

 In order to give a property and financial affairs Lasting Power of Attorney to someone, you should consider whom you want to appoint.
 You need to trust that your attorney will act in your best interests.
 Once you have made this decision you will need to complete the correct forms and register your Lasting Power of Attorney with the Office of the Public Guardian.
 You will also need to be over 18 and have the capacity to make your own decisions.